 In 1842 Oulton farmer Thomas Farrar got himself into a spot of bother with the authorities, after he shot at and wounded a thief who was stealing from his property.
 The man, William Connell, died in the Leeds Infirmary a few days later.
-It’s the kind of case which still makes headlines today, and reading the accounts its fascinating to discover that then, as now, the law thought Thomas had gone too far.
+It’s the kind of case which still makes headlines today.
+Reading the accounts it’s fascinating to discover that then, as now, the law thought Thomas had gone too far.

 By the time of the shooting incident Thomas Farrar was 40 years old.
 He was the tenant of Greenland Farm on Lily (or Lilly) Lane which would later be re-named Farrer Lane after his younger brother, John Farrer, a surveyor and land agent for the Calverley family and other local landowners.